IBM/event-automation/_tutorials/monitor-with-splunk-hec.md

 1. Set up splunk with HTTP Event Collector.
 2. Logstash packaged into a Docker image to load configuration values and connection information.
 3. Docker image pushed to the {{site.data.reuse.openshift}} cluster Docker registry into the namespace where Logstash will be deployed.
-4. Utilize the `Kafka.spec.JMXTrans` parameter to configure a JMXTrans deployment.
+4. Utilize the `Kafka.spec.JMXTrans` parameter to configure a jmxtrans deployment.

 ### Configure Splunk